David Fincher (USA, 1962) debuted with the third (very mediocre) installment of the "Alien" saga: Alien 3 (1992).

 it up and hears a recording of their argument: somebody was listening to them

-Nicholas takes the police to the CRS location and they only found an empty
+Nicholas takes the police to the CRS location and they only find an empty

 Nicholas suspects Christine and decides to track her down.
 Sure enough, he